npalm/cross-cluster-mesh-postcard/README.md

 The setup written for Mac, in general most scripts should be just basic `bash`.
 For helm there is a mac dependency in the setup.

 Prerequisite
-- AWS CLI
+- AWS CLI / AWS credentials
-- AWS credentials
+- (optional) gcloud / gcloud authorization
 - kubectl
 - tmux